Wander Women Israel:

 In love with love?
 Meet us back in Tel Aviv for our Pride Party Extension from June 9-12th — one of the greatest Pride celebrations in the world, with all your favorite Wander Women hosts!
 We truly can’t imagine a more sparkly or fun end to the trip of a lifetime.

 Travel With Us

 On this trip you’ll be traveling with Wander Women Retreats founder Alexandra Baackes as your host and yoga instructor.

-Alex fell in love with Israel’s hospitality, culture, and adventures immediately upon her first trip in 2018 and loved it so much she’s been back four times since!
-She is a PADI Divemaster and Ambassadiver, as well as a RYT 200 Registered Yoga Teacher, a Buti Bands and Sculpt instructor, and a regular yoga practitioner for over a decade.
+Alex fell in love with Israel’s hospitality, culture, and adventures immediately upon her first trip in 2018 and loved it so much she’s been back countless times since!
+She is a PADI Divemaster and Ambassadiver, as well as a RYT 200 Registered Yoga Teacher, a Buti Bands and Sculpt instructor, an aerial vinyasa and yin instructor, and a regular yoga practitioner for over a decade.
 She can’t wait to travel with you.

 Getting There and Away

 Most international flights to Israel arrive and depart from Tel Aviv’s Ben Gurion International Airport (TLV).
-This is where our tour will end.
+This is where our tour will begin.

-This retreat has limited space — book soon to avoid disappointment!
+This retreat has extremely limited space remaining — book soon to avoid disappointment!
 A $500 non-refundable deposit is required to reserve your spot.
-If you have any pressing questions, or just want to learn more about it from Alex herself, we’d love to chat via Skype!
-See available slots for a Skype Q&A here.

 Will I have time to do my own thing?